Who We Are

 Symphony Nova Scotia also places a high priority on community engagement and corporate social responsibility.
 Its education programs reach over 15,000 elementary, junior, and senior high school students each year – students who may not otherwise have access to symphonic music.
 The Symphony also conducts many accessible community programs, including pre-concert chats, performances in local public libraries, and free community concerts.

-Now in its 30th season, Symphony Nova Scotia continues to present Nova Scotia’s music to Nova Scotia’s people.
-From baroque to classical to pop, Celtic, rock, and folk, Symphony Nova Scotia brings it home in 2012-13.
+Symphony Nova Scotia continues to present Nova Scotia’s music to Nova Scotia’s people.
+From baroque to classical to pop, Celtic, rock, and folk, Symphony Nova Scotia brings you the music you love right here at home.

 Quotes About Symphony Nova Scotia